Forward contract: Consumption assets

 where $y \% p.a.$ is the convenience yield over the life of the contract.
 Since the convenience yield provides a benefit to the holder of the asset but not the holder of the forward, it can be modelled as a type of 'dividend yield'.
-However, it is important to note that the convenience yield is a non cash item, but rather reflects the market's expectations concerning future availability of the commodity.
+However, the convenience yield is a non cash item, but rather reflects the market's expectations concerning future availability of the commodity.
 If users have low inventories of the commodity, this implies a greater chance of shortage, which means a higher convenience yield.
 The opposite is true when high inventories exist.